akeneo/pim-api-docs/content/guides/translation-connection/step3-how-to-build-your-connector.md

 :::

 And that's it!
 Congratulations! 🎉
-Everything is now ready to receive Julia's PIM products she wants to translate!
+Everything is now ready for Julia to receive the PIM products she wants to translate!

 ## Julia's translation process